-Commentary: The directive should include initiation procedures, time frames, method of recording, and scope of appeals process.
-(M M M M M M)

-TOPICAL AREA: DISCIPLINARY PROCEDURES

-IMPROPER CONDUCT: The allegation is true, and the action of the agency or the officer was inconsistent with agency policy and the complainant suffered harm.
+Commentary: The directive should include initiation procedures, time frames, method of recording, and scope of the appeal process.
+(M M M M M M) Glossary TOPICAL AREA: DISCIPLINARY PROCEDURES IMPROPER CONDUCT: The allegation is true; the action of the agency or the officer was inconsistent with agency policy.
 INSUFFICIENT EVIDENCE: There is insufficient proof to confirm or to refute the allegation.